chakhsu/grpcity/README.md

 start('127.0.0.1:9099')
 ```

-Once the programming work is completed, you can start it by running:
+Once the programming work is completed, you can start it in the terminal by running:

 ```sh
 node ./server.js